 Between Nov.
-16th and Dec.
-11th 6th, 7th, and 8th grade students will work together to read a 1000 books.
+1st and Dec.
+13th 6th, 7th, and 8th grade students and Leestown Staff and Faculty will work together to read a 2000 books.
 After each book read the students will fill out a small bookmark rating the book.
 The bookmarks will then be taped to the library windows so students can watch their progress.

 Support Leestown - Easiest Fundraiser Ever!

 Link your Kroger cards to the Leestown Community Rewards Account.
 It costs you nothing and the PTSA will get a percentage of what you spend.
 Kroger has notified us that everyone has to go to the website and update their information.
 If you signed up last year, and do not update, the LMS PTSA will not receive our percentage of what you spend.
 Please consider signing up! https://www.kroger.com/communityrewards -- Leestown Middle PTSA #76875.